 - Boil the lobster in a pot of salted water for 10 to 12 minutes.

 - Cool and shell the lobster.
-Rough chop the meat and mix it with 1 Tbsp of mayo. season with salt and pepper.
+Rough chop the meat and mix it with 1 tablespoon of mayo. season with salt and pepper.

 - Mix the avocado, cilantro, mayonnaise and lemon in a food processor or bowl.
 Mix well until the desired consistency is reached.
 Season with salt and pepper.